ctu-vras/gui4annotate/USAGE.md

 When you choose a folder to load by Folder chooser button, a new directory structure will apper in left area.
 The directory structure contains all its subfolders, however, only image files are present as files.
 For each image for which there was found corresponding annotation file, the image is populated with all annotation data saved on computer.
 The bold number next to image filename is number of annotations.

-Each annotation includes name of class (default name is 'Default bug') and 4 points denoting left-top and right-bottom corners of annotation
+Each annotation includes name of class (default name is 'Blyskacek') and 4 points denoting left-top and right-bottom corners of annotation

 Left (right) button will select previous (next) image across folders

+You can have multiple folders loaded inside a program.

 ## Image frame <a name="#image"></a>